DIY-NAMICsystem/Hardware_Documentation/Chapter_5.Component_Assembly-Infrared_Detectors/README.md

 # Component Assembly - Infrared Photo Interrupters

-#### What you will learn:

-Basics of IR photo interrupters and how to test them
+Basics of IR photo interrupters and how to test them.
 ____

 ### Introduction